I am eventually going to get to a point about obedience

 The revisiting of the question of obedience follows a more well known rectification.
 Spinoza begins Chapter 17 with the statement that social contract is only something that works in theory.
 In actual practice it is undermined by the reality that right and power is inalienable.
 As Spinoza writes, "Nobody can so completely transfer to another all of his right, and consequently his power, as to cease to be a human being, nor will there ever be a sovereign power that can do all it pleases."
 The expansion of right and obedience, subjectivity and subjection, in the same chapter is only an apparent contradiction, one resolved in its solution.
 As Macherey argues ingenium imposes a kind of double bind on rulers: they can neither ignore nor simply accept the irreducible singularity of desires and judgement.
-The former invites ruin and the latter negates the very basis of the state, which is on some level a monopoly of judgement of determining good and bad.
+The former invites rebellion and ruin while the latter negates the very basis of the state, which is on some level a monopoly of judgement of determining good and bad.
 The way to resolve this bind is through the production of the ingenium itself, to shape through practices and habits, the very constitution of judgements and desires.
 This is why political subjects are ideological subjects.
 As Macherey argues Spinoza figured out that the soul is the prison of the body long before Foucault came along.
 The supreme prop of despotism is to keep people in the dark of the constitution of their own particular judgement, or ingenium, so that they think themselves free when they are subjected.
 Knowledge reveals how much people are subjected so that they can become free.